nautobot/nautobot/nautobot/docs/user-guide/administration/installation/install_system.md

         <h3>Install MySQL</h3>

         This will install the MySQL database server and client.
-Additionally, MySQL requires that the MySQL development libraries are installed so that we may compile the Python `mysqlclient` library during the Nautobot installation steps.
+Additionally, MySQL requires that the MySQL development libraries and the `pkg-config` package are both installed so that we may compile the Python `mysqlclient` library during the Nautobot installation steps.

         ```no-highlight title="Install MySQL required packages"
-        sudo apt install -y libmysqlclient-dev mysql-server
+        sudo apt install -y libmysqlclient-dev mysql-server pkg-config
         ```

         <h3>Create a MySQL Database</h3>